My painful but worthwhile migration from WordPress to Jekyll

 After I deployed Jekyll to GetHub pages, I noticed that changes that I made to to the pages were being cached in my browser for a long time.
 My blog is proxied through CloudFlare.
 In turns out my CloudFlare instance was configured to set the browser cache TTL to 4 hours.
 When I was using WordPress, that would help manage caching.

-A screenshot of the Cloudflare Browser Cache TTL setting
+, and set the Browser Cache TTL

 Once that was fixed, I noticed a nice modern feature of the Chirpy theme that notifies the user when content changes while they have the site open.